0x73746F70626F74686572696E676D65/gitlab-fork/ee/lib/remote_development/README.md

 ### Videos

+- A Knowledge Sharing session, covering most of the topics covered in this README: https://www.youtube.com/watch?v=RJrBPbBNE9Y
 - A recording of a backend pairing session, where Chad presents an overview of the Remote Development architecture, covering several of the topics and patterns discussed below in this README: https://www.youtube.com/watch?v=Z6n7IKbtuDk
   - Note that in the second half of this video includes speculation on how the reconciliation logic will be redesigned to work with Railway Oriented Programming, but the [final implementation ended up looking a bit different](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/126785) (and simpler).